wwiv/os2-guest/README.md

 # Prerequisites

-os2-guest needs cmake and gcc 9.2.
+os2-guest needs watcom 1.9 for OS/2

 # Get the source

-- Clone the repository then build with cmake.
+- Clone the repository then build with wmake.

 ```
 git clone https://github.com/wwiv/os2-guest